AnuragSingh015/devops_project/README.md

 Step 4:-Continuous Integration with Jenkins:
 Jenkins was set up to handle continuous integration.
 It automatically builds and tests our code whenever changes are pushed to the Git repository on GitHub.

-Step 5:-Continuous Deployment with Ansible:
-Ansible playbooks were created to automate deployment tasks, including provisioning servers and deploying our blog website.

-Step 6:-Deployment on AWS (Amplify):
+Step 5:-Deployment on AWS (Amplify):
 We chose AWS Amplify as the deployment platform, where we host our website.
 Amplify provides a fully managed environment for deploying web applications.

 Blog Website link deployed via AWS Amplify:- https://prod.dci77ndo0b8u0.amplifyapp.com/